Pre-big bang scenario and the WZW model: Introduction:

-The Polyakov action may be modified to incorporate the effect of massless excitation, and leads to the Non-Linear Sigma model \cite{key-3,key-4}.
+The Polyakov action may be modified to incorporate the effect of massless excitation, and leads to theNon-Linear Sigma model {[}3,4{]}.
 Calculating the $\beta$ equations for the Non-Linear Sigma (NLS) model at the first loop approximation and imposing conformal invariance at this level, leads to equations of motion that simply state that the curvature must be nil, which in turn allows the utilization of group manifolds to solve the $\beta$ equations.
-This is what is done in the Weiss-Zumino-Witten (WZW) model \cite{key-5}.
+This is what is done in the Weiss-Zumino-Witten (WZW) model {[}5{]}

-In this article, I will show how, using the WZW model on $SU_{2}$, some of the difficulties encountered in the determination of the pre and post big-bang solutions are eliminated.
-Combining the general results obtained with the $\Lambda CDM$ parameters lead to realistic solutions for the evolution of the universe, giving an explanation to the actually observed acceleration of the expansion in terms of the dilaton field $\phi(t)$ .
+In this article, we will show how, using the WZW model on $SU_{2}$ ,some of the difficulties encountered in the determination of the pre and post big-bang solutions are eliminated, leading to realiistic solutions for the evolution of the universe.

-\section{The WZW-model on $SU_{2}$}
+\section{The WZW-model on $SU_{2}$.}

 An element of $SU_{2}$ is parametrized by means of the well-known Euler angles $(\alpha,\beta,\gamma)$: